-Through these processes the Compliance, Risk and Legal Functions also take responsibility for reporting information to the Board and its committees.
-The oversight of conduct risk has remained a key focus of the Conduct Committee during 2019.
-From 2020 the Committee will receive a report from the CCCO at each meeting, and received a report from the CRO at each meeting in 2019, which covers any material concerns regarding conduct risk and the treatment of customers generally, along with details and an assessment of the adequacy of management's response.
+The Conduct Committee receives a report from the CCCO at each meeting, which covers any material concerns regarding conduct risk and the treatment of customers generally, along with details and an assessment of the adequacy of management's response.

-The CRO has responsibility for prudential regulatory risk management and the CCCO has responsibility for conduct regulatory risk management (both responsibilities were held by the CRO during most of 2019), whilst the General Counsel is responsible for monitoring legal developments.
-Those carrying out compliance activities have authority to review all areas of the Company and have full, free and unrestricted access to all activities, records, property and personnel necessary to complete their work, where appropriate.
+Those responsible for carrying out compliance activities have authority to review all areas of the Company and have full, free and unrestricted access to all activities, records, property and personnel necessary to carry out their role, where appropriate.